MJOLNIRPackage/MJOLNIR/docs/Tutorials/Commandline/MJOLNIR3DView.rst

 Quick 3D View of data
 =====================

 During an experiment a quick overview of the current data is often times needed.
-By the use of th *MJOLNIR3DView* script this is possible without using python directly.
+By the use of the *MJOLNIR3DView* script this is possible without using python directly.

 The script *MJOLNIR3DView* and it has the following help text::